 HILL AIR FORCE BASE, Utah (AFNS) --

-The Radar Survey section of the 84th Radar Evaluation Squadron at Hill Air Force Base, recently obtained new technology that revolutionizes how they survey terrain and man-made features.
+The Radar Survey section of the 84th Radar Evaluation Squadron at Hill Air Force Base, Utah, recently obtained new technology that revolutionizes how they survey terrain and man-made features.

 As the nation’s only long-range radar evaluation unit, the 84th RADES mission is to monitor, evaluate and optimize long-range radars located across the United States, ensuring perimeter security of the borders and within the country.

 The mission of the squadron’s survey section is to survey a radar site’s land by identifying the obstructions that could degrade the radar’s performance.